omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

     ```solidity
     omni.xcall(
-      uint64 destChainId,  // destination chain id
+      destChainId,  // desintation chain id, e.g. 1 for Ethereum mainnet
-      address to,           // contract address on the dest rollup to execute the call on
+      to,           // contract address on the destination chain
-      bytes memory data     // calldata for the transaction, abi encoded
+      data,         // abi encoded calldata, ex abi.encodeWithSignature("foo()")
+      gasLimit      // (optional) gas limit for the call on the destination chain
     )
     ```